-The first adventure we took was to Niagra Falls on the US side and Canadian side.
-It is truly a natural wonder and a must see if you haven’t experienced it!
+The first adventure we took was to Niagra Falls on the US side and the Canadian side.
+It is truly a natural wonder and a must-see if you haven’t experienced it!
 This photo was taken on the Canadian side while riding the Ferris wheel looking back on the United States.

-The Rock & Roll Hall of Fame in Cleveland is another must see if you are a music fan.
-The museum gives you a great deal of information on the history of Rock & Roll and with the frequent changing of featured exhibits, there is always something new for you enjoy and see.
+The Rock & Roll Hall of Fame in Cleveland is another must-see if you are a music fan.
+The museum gives you a great deal of information on the history of Rock & Roll and with the frequent changing of featured exhibits, there is always something new for you to enjoy and see.
 “Long Live Rock!”

 Fall!
 Oh, Autumn in the Midwest is an absolute dream!
 The colors are so intense and vibrant for as far as the eye can see.
 It had been several years since we experience fall and Ohio did not disappoint!

 Currently, we are wrapping up our first Winter here in Chardon and we seem to have survived a pretty heavy winter.
 When we first moved here the locals would ask, “Where did you move from?
 Florida?
 You do realize you moved to the snow capital of Ohio?”
 And yes, we now realize it and it was the most epic winter our family has ever experienced!

 Our children learned how to snowboard in our backyard, dig out large snow forts, build huge snowmen, make blissful snow angels and experience the excitement of “snow days” when the schools close due to weather conditions.
 Now they ask if it’s going to snow every day, crossing their fingers for more “snow days”!

 Sometimes transitions can be difficult to adjust to, and sometimes life’s biggest adventures will be awaiting you once you take that first step.
 You never know what lies ahead of you if don’t have faith.
 Trust in your instincts and in God, embrace the love and support of your family and friends, and most of all enjoy the ride!

 Many blessings to you and thank you for reading All 4 One Home!